akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/prepare_crud.md

 In this chapter we will adjust the content model of Alfresco to store an external ID with a document.
 After that we will get the Liferay ID from the JSON response of the upload and update the Alfresco document with this ID.

 Here's a little hint: Liferay doesn't like it, if you post a document with the same title twice.
 The result is a harsh *HTTP 409 Error*.
-So, until CRUD is not implemented, you'll need to delete the document manually from the Liferay Document Library.
+So, as long CRUD is not implemented, you'll need to delete the document manually from the Liferay Document Library.

 ### Extend the Alfresco content model of Whitepapers
 During the development of the [SomeCo Module](https://ecmarchitect.com/alfresco-developer-series-tutorials/content/tutorial/tutorial.html) a new type "Whitepaper" was created in the Alfresco Repository tier.
 Also a new aspect "webable" with the properties "isActive" (boolean) and "published" (date) was added.